SHIITAKE

 ENERGY & VITALITY

-Shiitake mushrooms are a good source of B-vitamins, which play a crucial role in energy metabolism (converting nutrients into cellular energy).
+Shiitake mushrooms are a good source of B-vitamins, which may play a crucial role in energy metabolism (converting nutrients into cellular energy).
 100g of shiitake provides about 40% of the daily B5 requirement.[25]

 For instance, mushroom supplementation in study hosts prolonged time to exhaustion and reduced lactic acid buildup, reflecting increased stamina.
-By providing key micronutrients and antioxidants, and modulating physiological fatigue pathways, shiitake can help increase overall energy levels and vitality.
+By providing key micronutrients and antioxidants, and modulating physiological fatigue pathways, shiitake may help increase overall energy levels and vitality.

-CHOLESTEROL CONTROL
+CHOLESTEROL

 Eritadenine works by altering liver lipid metabolism – it inhibits phosphatidylcholine synthesis, thereby reducing the release of VLDL particles (which carry triglycerides and cholesterol) into circulation.[24]